50 Best Things to Do in Bangkok with Kids in 2026

 This famous street cuts through the heart of Chinatown and is the heart of Bangkok’s Chinese community.
 Foodie families will want to trawl its length for some of the city’s best and cheapest Chinese delicacies.
 Pull up a plastic chair and tuck in at a roadside noodle stall or hit up the evening street food vendors for delectable treats.

-The Old Town area is home to pretty Oneday Wallflower, where pretty cakes and artisan coffees are as photogenic as the surroundings.
+The Old Town area is home to pretty Wallflowers Cafe where pretty cakes and artisan coffees are as photogenic as the surroundings.
 Kids will love exploring the nooks and crannies of this part cafe, part florist, with its rustic spiral staircase and delightful jumble of trinkets and flowers.

 Escape the reality of city life into an explosion of unicorns and rainbows!
 This super cute café will have littlies in conniptions with its unicorn wallpaper and carpet, pastel-hued furniture and unicorns scattered literally everywhere.
-Don a Unicorn onesie and then dine on the rainbow-hued menu!
+Don a unicorn onesie, dine on the rainbow-hued menu, and try to leave without a sugar-fuelled smile on your face.
+You’ll find it tucked down Soi Sathorn 8… just follow the rainbows.

 Departing from the incredible, kid-friendly Anantara Riverside Resort, families can enjoy a cool evening with a dinner cruise at sunset on a beautifully restored antique rice barge.
 Relax in luxury as you sail past the illuminated landmarks of the city while dining on local delicacies.
 It has to be one of the most scenic dining settings in Bangkok.